OpenAI Agents SDK — Customer Support

 print(f"Run ID: {result.execution_id}")

-Crash recovery — if your process dies during a complex multi-step billing resolution, Agentspan resumes when a worker reconnects.
+Crash recovery: If your process dies during a complex multi-step billing resolution, Agentspan resumes when a worker reconnects.
 The customer’s ticket isn’t dropped.

-Run history — every execution is stored with inputs, outputs, token usage, and timing.
+Run history: Every execution is stored with inputs, outputs, token usage, and timing.

 from agentspan.agents import run_async